GSA/digitalgov.gov/content/posts/2014-06-04-evaluating-digital-communication-an-international-incident.md

 ---
+url: /2014/06/04/evaluating-digital-communication-an-international-incident/
 date: 2014-06-04 10:00:28 -0400
-title: 'Evaluating Digital Communication\: An International Incident'
+title: 'Evaluating Digital Communication: An International Incident'
-summary: 'Are you measuring Twitter followers and press release downloads without any clue as to what people are doing with your agency’s products and information?
+summary: 'Are you measuring Twitter followers and press release downloads without any clue as to what people are doing with your agency&rsquo;s products and information?
 Or do you not even know what to measure, never mind whether that measurement would be meaningful?
 Fear not, fair government communicator&mdash;there is hope!
 On May 15, top government communication measurement'
-authors: [david-hebert]
+authors:
+  - david-hebert
 categories:
   - Content
   - Metrics